Starbucks Royal English Breakfast Tea Latte

 Recipe Notes

-Any black tea can be used if you don’t have Royal English Breakfast tea.
+Any black tea can be used.

 Turbinado and white sugar make Starbucks liquid cane sugar syrup.